Sir Thomas Browne Quotes

 (1605 - 1682)

 Welcome to Quote Meanings.
 This page lists the Sir Thomas Browne quotes we have in our database and soon will provide users a means to discuss the meanings of quotes listed here.
-For a limited time, you don't even need to sign up.
+You don't even need to sign up.

 Sure there is music even in the beauty, and the silent note which Cupid strikes, far sweeter than the sound of an instrument.
 For there is music wherever there is harmony, order and proportion; and thus far we may maintain the music of the spheres; for those well ordered motions, and regular paces, though they give no sound unto the ear, yet to the understanding they strike a note most full of harmony.